-Data will be retrieved from the Board of Regents' Board of Regents Statewide Graduation Rate.
-This system has been in existence for approximately 25 years and is considered reliable.
+Data will be retrieved from the Board of Regents statewide graduation rate.
+Regents collects system schools data and uses this data to compose the statewide graduation rate.
+This system for collecting institutional graduation rate information has been in existence for over a decade and is considered reliable.

 The data are gathered annually by the Board of Regents.
+The Fall 2017 cohort will serve as the baseline.

 The indicator is the number of students within the cohort who graduate within 150% of normal time, six years for baccalaureate degree students and three years for associate degree students.
-This indicator is the numerator for the calculation of an institutional graduation rate as per the national standard calculation.